Skin Cancer and You Urgent Facts, Causes and Dangers You Need to Know Today

 • Practice sun protection daily

-• Wear sun protective clothing and hat
+• Wear sun protection clothing and hat

-• Apply broad spectrum UVA UVB sunscreen
+• Apply broad spectrum UVA UVB organic sunscreen

 • Stay away from high altitudes such as mountain tops